Santa Margarita River and Estuary

 Public Documents

-SANTA MARGARITA RIVER ESTUARY NUTRIENT WATER QUALITY RESTORATION PLAN
+SANTA MARGARITA RIVER AND ESTUARY NUTRIENT WATER QUALITY RESTORATION PLAN

-Monitoring for Investigative Order R9-2019-007 began in April 2020 and will continue through October 2024.
-After the fourth monitoring year a four-year assessment report will be prepared by the Dischargers and reviewed by the San Diego Water Board.
-The Dischargers and the San Diego Water Board will determine whether any program adaptive management and monitoring modifications are needed at that time.
-If the Estuary is not improving, as measured by attainment of numeric target and nutrient reduction milestones, adaptive management actions will be triggered, and the San Diego Water Board will consider if the Estuary Restoration Plan is on track or should be re-assigned to a higher priority for future formal TMDL development.
+Monitoring for Investigative Order R9-2019-007 began in April 2020 and continued through October 2024.
+It is expected that a new comprehensive Investigative Order will be developed to encompass both the Santa Margarita River and the Santa Margarita River Estuary.
+The new Investigative Order will accompany the Santa Margarita River ARP staff report.
+The Dischargers and the San Diego Water Board will determine whether any adaptive management and monitoring modifications are needed at that time.
+If the Estuary is not improving, as measured by attainment of numeric target and nutrient reduction milestones, adaptive management actions will be triggered, and the San Diego Water Board will consider if the Estuary Restoration Plan is on track or should be re-assigned to a higher priority for future TMDL development.

 SANTA MARGARITA ESTUARY PUBLIC DOCUMENTS AND LINKS